We may earn money when you click our links. Learn more

 No See Plans

-fuboTV lets you stream on two separate devices at the same time.
-To let a third buddy get in on the game, you’ll pay another $5.99 per month.
+For the Pro and Elite plans, Fubo lets you stream on 10(!) separate devices at the same time.
+For the Latino plan, you’ll pay another $5.99 per month to let a third buddy get in on the game.

 Like many of its fellow streaming services, though, you’ll need an internet connection to watch both live and recorded content—offline viewing isn’t enabled.